 Let’s explore this together!

 Integrating citations into our everyday conversations can be both enjoyable and influential!
 Start by weaving in sayings during regular activities, like mealtime or bedtime.
 For example, you might say, 'As we eat dinner, remember what Helen Keller said: "Alone we can do so little; together we can do so much."
-Let’s chat about how we can help each other today!'
+Let’s chat about how we can today!'

 Building rapport with children is such a vital part of nurturing their emotional and social growth.
 When caregivers forge a strong connection, they create a loving environment that supports learning, self-expression, and resilience.
 This article highlights how effective communication and relatable quotes can significantly strengthen these bonds.